Senayitalazarb/EarthquakeAnalysis_2000_2023/README.md

 ## Authors
-This project was created by Senayit Berhane and Ghezae Fisseha.
+This project was created by Senayit Berhane.
 For questions or feedback, please contact senayita.hac@gmail.com